Effective date: 1st May 2026 Last updated: August 2026

 - analytics providers who help us understand Platform usage (limited to non-identifying or pseudonymised data where possible);

-- our third-party payment partner and Stripe, solely for payment processing and token validation (they do not receive your learning data); and
+- our third-party payment partner Titus and Stripe, solely for payment processing and token validation (they do not receive your learning data); and

 - law enforcement, regulators, or other authorities where required by law.